dabaitudiu/PetBoarding/README.md

 12. factions
 ```
 ### 2 Change credentials of your own db
-Change db name & pwd of the db to your own (in index.js file).
+Change db name & pwd of the db to your own (in all .js file).
 A console log showing successful db connection should be observed.

 ### Page Clarification
 **to view all functions without front-end, approach to branch01**